Thursday, 14 November 2024

 Questions without notice and ministers statements

-When people exercise a right of return we work with them so that we can understand what that eligibility looks like, which goes right to the heart of your question, Mr Puglielli.
-And eligibility may vary for a number of reasons; when we are talking about the same house and the same configuration it may be that that is no longer the right fit for a family, for example, where children have grown up and moved out.
-If, for example, you have been in a three-bedroom home while you have been relocating and the children have since moved out or moved elsewhere or you no longer have, for example, an intergenerational housing arrangement, the eligibility for a similar house with the same number of bedrooms will no longer apply.
+When people exercise a right of return, we work with them so that we can understand what that eligibility looks like, which goes right to the heart of your question, Mr Puglielli.
+And eligibility may vary for a number of reasons.
+When we are talking about the same house and the same configuration, it may be that that is no longer the right fit for a family, for example, where children have grown up and moved out.
+If, for example, you had been in a three-bedroom home while you were relocating and the children have since moved out or moved elsewhere or you no longer have, for example, an intergenerational housing arrangement, the eligibility for a similar house with the same number of bedrooms will no longer apply.

 It is also about eligibility in terms of the way in which the eligibility for social housing exists in the first instance, and those settings are there very, very deliberately.
 We do cap out at the income levels that you would be aware of, with Commonwealth rental assistance applying to community housing.
 The income that applies is the rent-setting factor for public housing – between 25 and 30 per cent across social housing, as that varies.
 If we see people who are no longer eligible for social housing, then again it is about what we can do to assist them for private rental assistance, for example, for the bond loan scheme or for the work that we are doing.
 It might also be something that relates to the redevelopment being complete – (Time expired)